SailorMoose/HCI-Project2020/README.md

 * Kjell Engelhjelm

 ## Annotation Application
-The purpose is to create a cross-platform application for making annotations on video files.
+The purpose is to create a cross-platform application for making annotations on video files and other media.
 It will be based on our experience of using Elan software for annotating video files.

 ### Development tools
 * Visual Studio Code
-* PyCharm
 * code_together
 * Liveshare
 * GitHub
 * Google Drive
-* Python 3.9
-* PyQT5 or Pyside2
 * QtCreator

 ## Planned and Wished for Features